nagarjuna915/CodeBuildDotnetTestReportExample/README.md

 }
 ```

-Now to run this project CodeBuild I first started with a `buildspec.yml` file that built my project and ran my tests.
+To run this project with CodeBuild I first started with a `buildspec.yml` file that built my project and ran my tests.

 ```yml
 version: 0.2